 Here’s how I summed up the appeal.

 My layout is a nice place.
 It’s a place I can’t visit, because it doesn’t exist anymore, but if I’m honest, it’s so idealized, it never really existed in the first place.
 It’s set in the 1940s, but none of the bad stuff that happened in the 1940s happened in this world.
-There’s no police station because there’s no crime.
+It looks like Gaslight Square, without the crime.
+Indeed, I don’t have a police station because there’s no crime.
 There’s a firehouse and fire trucks, but all they do is get cats out of trees.

 I didn’t say this, but if Wyandotte hadn’t made such a cool tin firehouse, I probably wouldn’t have one of those either.
 I’m allergic to cats.
 But cats are OK if they give me an excuse to have a cool firehouse, and cool old-fashioned fire trucks.
 Priorities, you see.